 Welcome to my Top Ten Games for 2019!
-You’ve gotten some list from lots of different angles over on the main Board Gamers Anonymous podcast.
-I’m here to provide a lighter, more thematic take on my favorite games of the year.
+You’ve gotten some list from lots of different angles over on the main Board Gamers Anonymous podcast, and there are many lists of popular board games for all ages, but I’m here to provide a lighter, more thematic take on my favorite games of the year.

 10 – Edge of Darkness

 I really disliked Mystic Vale.
 It felt like a single mechanisms blown up into its own game.
 As I would later find out, that’s exactly what it was!
 The card crafting mechanism was always meant for this game, which is a fuller, more robust, engine building card game with lands to influence and enemies to defeat.
 It has a very satisfying solo mode, as well.
 If this thing wasn’t a billion dollars to purchase, it would be even higher on this list, most definitely.

 *I’m using Comanauts as a potential stand in for it’s follow-up, Aftermath, which I might like more but have not played yet.